novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-102.md

 The youngest, Kim Na-yoon, who was very playful, widened her eyes with curiosity.

 "That's right.
 He's a very decent young man.
 Promising and close to your brother too.
-I want to introduce him to you, so don't think about skipping it.
+I want to introduce him to all of you, so don't think about skipping it.
 Got it?"

 At that moment, Kim Ah-young blinked several times and thought.